nicholaswilde/recipes/docs/desserts/cake/king-arthurs-carrot-cake.md

 moist crumbs clinging to it.
 Allow the cake(s) to cool completely before frosting.
 If you're using round layer pans, remove the layers from the pans after about 15 minutes, and place them on a rack to cool.

+## :pencil: Instructions - Frosting
 ### Step 8

-To make the frosting: In a large bowl working with a hand mixer or in the bowl of a stand mixer, beat the room temperature unsalted butter and cream cheese together until smooth.
+In a large bowl working with a hand mixer or in the bowl of a stand mixer, beat the room temperature unsalted butter and cream cheese together until smooth.
 Add the salt and vanilla.
 Beat in 283 g to 397 g of confectioners' sugar.
 Add a teaspoon of milk or heavy cream (optional) if the frosting is too stiff to spread; add additional sugar if it's too thin.